A sensitivity-based method for bilevel optimization problems: Theoretical analysis and computational performance: Computational Tests

 \subsection{Implementation Details}

 The method was implemented in Python, leveraging CasADi \citep{Andersson2019} for its automatic differentiation capabilities.
+All computations were performed on a Windows 10 Enterprise (64-bit) workstation equipped with an Intel i5-6500 CPU (4 cores) and 16 GB RAM.
 The lower-level parametric NLPs were solved using IPOPT \citep{Wachter2006}.
-A key architectural feature is the method used to solve the inner ALM subproblem.
-As this is an implicit and potentially ill-conditioned optimization problem, the robust L-BFGS-B algorithm \citep{Byrd1995} from the SciPy library was employed.
-This quasi-Newton method is well-suited for the non-smooth landscapes that can arise.
+The inner ALM subproblem \eqref{eq:subproblem} was solved using the L-BFGS-B algorithm \citep{Byrd1995} with a strong Wolfe line search.
+Upper-level gradients were computed via the adjoint formula \eqref{eq:adjoint_gradient}, avoiding explicit formation of the Jacobian $J$.

+The Augmented Lagrangian method was selected over a pure penalty approach because it avoids the severe ill-conditioning associated with large penalty parameters, and over sequential quadratic programming (SQP) because the implicit gradient structure of the reduced problem makes reliable second-order information expensive to obtain.
+The strong Wolfe line search was preferred over a simple backtracking Armijo rule because the curvature condition \eqref{eq:wolfe_curvature} is required to guarantee that the L-BFGS-B Hessian approximation remains positive definite throughout the inner iterations.

-To ensure efficient termination, the algorithm uses a dual stopping criterion.
-A well-known practical feature of the Augmented Lagrangian method is that the primal variables often converge to a high-accuracy solution much more rapidly than the dual variables, whose first-order update scheme can exhibit slow linear convergence \citep{Nocedal2006}.
-Therefore, while the primary criterion is the KKT residual \eqref{eq:res_KKT} falling below a tolerance of $\epsilon = 10^{-5}$, a secondary criterion is also employed.
-This pragmatic condition terminates the algorithm if the change in the primal variables $x$ and the upper-level objective function $F$ between consecutive iterations falls below a stall tolerance, also set to $10^{-5}$.
-This prevents the solver from performing an excessive number of iterations to slowly refine the dual variables when no further meaningful improvement to the solution is being made.
+The tolerances were set to $\epsilon = 10^{-5}$ for the KKT residual \eqref{eq:res_KKT}, $\epsilon_{\mathrm{inner}} = 10^{-6}$ for the inner solve, and $\epsilon_{\mathrm{stall}} = 10^{-5}$ for the stall criterion.
+The initial penalty parameter was set to $\rho_0 = 10$ and the initial upper-level multipliers to $\mu_0 = 0$.
+For lower-level problems with linear objectives, $\varepsilon$-regularisation with $\varepsilon = 10^{-6}$ was applied to enforce uniqueness of the lower-level solution.
+A well-known practical feature of the Augmented Lagrangian method is that primal variables often converge much more rapidly than the dual variables, whose first-order update can exhibit slow linear convergence \citep{Nocedal2006}.
+Therefore, while the primary termination criterion is the KKT residual falling below $\epsilon$, a secondary stall criterion terminates the algorithm when successive changes in $x$ and $F$ fall below $\epsilon_{\mathrm{stall}}$, preventing excessive iterations spent refining dual variables once no meaningful primal improvement remains.

+At each inner iterate $x_{k,j}$, the lower-level problem \eqref{eq:ll} is solved to obtain the KKT pair $(\bar{y}_{k,j}, \bar{\lambda}_{k,j})$ (Algorithm~\ref{alg:ALM_revised}, Step~9).
+Existence and local uniqueness of this solution are guaranteed by Assumption~\ref{ass:main}: the LICQ, SCC, and SSOSC conditions together ensure strong regularity of the lower-level KKT system, which implies that the solution mapping $\bar{y}(x)$ is locally single-valued and continuously differentiable in a neighborhood of each iterate, so the lower-level solve is well-posed throughout the algorithm.